cul-it/cul-folio-analytics/canned_reports/CR144/README.md

 Volume Count Statistics

-This report shows newly created and total existing volume count statistics for Cornell annual statistics reports by unit and on campus versus the annex.
+This report shows newly created (both added new and added retrospectively) and total existing volume count statistics for Cornell annual statistics reports by unit, and on campus versus the annex.